You Will Be Enchanted

 The whole castle has been meticulously restored and maintained over the years, in keeping with its heritage.
 It is very authentic, unlike other castles you may visit.
 I love the ghibelline merlons everywhere, which are the fancy parts at the top of the walls that the archers used to hide behind to shoot arrows.
 There is a church here of course, because every Italian village has a church or three, which is the Romanesque Church of San Giorgio.
 Saint George is the legend who slayed, or more correctly, slew, the dragon.

 I visited in Winter and it wasn’t very busy, which suited me just fine.
 If you like to visit places that aren’t tourist hotspots, then I thoroughly recommend coming here, especially in January.
 I loved the peacefulness of the place, far away from hustle and bustle.

 It’s also a great location for events and functions, such as weddings.
 What a charming setting for such an occasion.
 The Italian landscape lends itself beautifully to romantic moments.

 Interesting fact: The movie “Ladyhawke” starring Michelle Pfeiffer was partly filmed here.

-The rooms are quite small, but they do have everything you need, with attention to detail.
+The rooms are quite small, but they do have everything you need for a pleasant stay, with attention to detail.
 I always appreciate the little touches provided by a hotel, such as, water bottles, toiletries, free wi-fi, a room with a view, etc. It really makes you enjoy your stay a whole lot more, don’t you agree?